 At Tatonka you will find the right backpack for every tour.
 Whether for your planned long-distance hike or a day trip with via ferrata.

-Go to the touring backpacks
+Go to touring backpacks

 The time of day makes a big difference when traversing old snowfields.
 In the morning, the snow is frozen hard from the cold of the night.
 Then, the danger of slipping and falling is particularly high.
 If the upper part of the snow cover is not somewhat softened by the sun and heat radiation, it is almost impossible to set safe footholds.
 Without technical equipment, you should definitely hike around such a snowfield.
 If this is not possible, it is advisable to abort the tour.
 Note that a snowfield can also start sliding from below.